6 Best Jean Rollin’s Films + the Rest (Deep Overview)

 Véronique Djaouti-Travers, mentioned above, also played one of the memorable roles in this film, which was literally a heroic effort for her.
 The shooting cost her two serious health problems — fractured spine and damaged jaw!
 Learn more about this from my interview with Véronique D-Travers.

 For those who already know and love this film, I made these print T-shirt designs.
-Shirts (as well as hoodies, dresses, and other clothing) with these designs on them are available at my online store.
+Download them for free (as well as my 50 other b-movie shirt prints) and order a shirt from any print-on-demand service you like.

 Two Orphan Vampires (1997 Movie by Jean Rollin) T Shirt